Better to normalise monetary policy step-by-step, ECB's Rehn says

-HELSINKI, Feb 10 (Reuters) - It is "better to watch than be sorry" when adjusting monetary policy in the current uncertain environment, ECB policymaker and Finnish central bank chief Olli Rehn said on Thursday.
+HELSINKI, Feb 10 (Reuters) - It is better to adjust euro zone monetary policy gradually in the current uncertain environment, European Central Bank policymaker and Finnish central bank chief Olli Rehn said on Thursday.

 (Reporting by Anne Kauranen; Editing by Catherine Evans)